Maxwell Jenkins

 Maxwell Jenkins (born May 3, 2005) is an American actor and musician, who is known for his roles in Lost in Space, A Family Man, Sense8, Dear Edward, and Arcadian.
-In 2020, he played the role of Joseph Bell in the true story of Joe Bell, starring Mark Wahlberg and directed by Reinaldo Marcus Green.
-In 2021 he was cast as the young Jack Reacher in the Amazon Prime series.
+In 2020, he played the role of Joseph Bell in the true story of Joe Bell.
+In 2021, he was cast as the young Jack Reacher in the Amazon Prime television series Reacher.

 Early life and education

 Jenkins is the son of Jeff Jenkins, a former Ringling clown, and Julie Greenberg, a film and theatre actress.
 They are the co-founders and directors of the Chicago-based Midnight Circus, whose proceeds help fund general improvements for the Chicago parks the circus is hosted in.
 Jenkins began performing with the circus at age three, and has performed acts including rola-bola, acrobatics, tightwire walking, juggling, and playing mandolin.

 Jenkins was educated at Lane Tech College Prep High School, a selective magnet high school, in the Roscoe Village area of Northeast side Chicago, Illinois.

 Jenkins now attends the University of California, Los Angeles.
 He plans to major in Global Studies, with a minor in Film and Media Studies.